wdawson/okta.github.io/_source/_posts/2018-04-12-how-to-expand-your-ux-to-a-new-audience.md

 title: "How to Expand Your UX to a New Audience"
 author: adahl
 tags: [design, okta, ux, process]
+description: "Interested in expanding your UX to a new audience?
+So were we!
+Read more about how we did it here."
 tweets:
   - "How do you expand your UX to a new audience?
 Here's how we did it at Okta."
   - "Designing for different types of users is hard.
 Here’s how to take it step by step."